The Julia Robinson Math Festival will return to Chapel Hill on Sunday, October 23, 2022 from 1:00 – 4:00 pm in the Carolina Union.

 What is a Julia Robinson Math Festival?

-Imagine a room full of kids, working together at tables on activities ranging from easy puzzles to research level problems.
+Imagine a room full of kids, working together at tables on activities ranging from easy puzzles to super-challenging problems.
 Each table will have a theme, and students will have time to visit at least five or six activities.
-For a sample activity, see Folding Fractals.
-Each activity table will be staffed by an expert, and upon reaching certain milestones in their understanding of the mathematics behind the puzzle or game or activity, students will be rewarded with raffle tickets for prize drawings.
+For a sample activity, see Juice Jumble.
+Each activity table will be staffed by an expert, and upon reaching certain milestones in their understanding of the mathematics behind the activity, students will be rewarded with raffle tickets for prize drawings.

-This article gives an idea of the flavor of the festival.
+This article gives an idea of the flavor of the festival, and additional information can be found at the jrmf.org website.

 Where and when will the festival be?

-The festival will be on Saturday, April 29, 2017 from 10:00 – 1:00 in the Great Hall at the Carolina Union on the corner of South Road and Raleigh St. on the campus of UNC.
-You can check in starting at 9:30.
+The festival will be on Sunday, October 23, 2022 from 1:00 – 4:00 pm in the Great Hall of the Carolina Student Union, on the campus of UNC.
+You can check in starting at 12:30.
 You can come any time, stay as long as you like, and leave when you are ready.

 Who can come to the festival?